nathanmarlor/foxess_modbus/README.md

 <b>Write Service</b></p>

 A service to write any modbus address is available, similar to the native Home Assistant service.
+To use a service, navigate to Developer Tools -> Services and select it from the drop-down.

 ![Service](images/svc-write.png)